-WE HELP YOU FIND THE BEST BARCELONA BREAD
+WE HELP YOU FIND THE BEST BREAD IN BARCELONA

 When you are traveling, finding good bread is not easy if you don’t know where to go.
 You eventually end up buying it at some supermarket, or maybe a bakery that doesn’t look so great, tired of looking for the real thing.
 But in a world where industrial bread is everywhere, there are still some bakers that fight to return traditional bread to its leading role.
 No matter if they come from generations of baker families or they have recently become bakers, they only want one thing: to have you taste and enjoy their handmade healthy Barcelona bread and pastries.
 Let us show you where to find them!